pprp/Awesome-LLM-Prune/README.md

 36.Everybody Prune Now: Structured Pruning of LLMs with only Forward Passes ()

+37.APT: Adaptive Pruning and Tuning Pretrained Language Models for Efficient Training and Inference ()

+38.

 -------------

 - SparseGPT: Massive Language Models Can be Accurately Pruned in One-shot